 \subsubsection{Deterministic binning with noisy preprocessing (bit-flip)}

-In case Alice applies also noisy preprocessing~\cite{HST+20,WAP20,SBV+20} to her bit-string, she simply flips the value of each bit with probability $\pp$ after having binned them deterministically, as above.
-This corresponds to her applying instead a stochastic matrix
+In case Alice applies further noisy preprocessing~\cite{HST+20,WAP20,SBV+20} to her bit-string, she simply flips the value of each bit with probability $\pp$ after having binned them deterministically.
+This corresponds to her applying instead a stochastic matrix:

-which consistently reproduces the one of deterministic binning~\eqref{eq:det_bin} when letting $\pp\to0$.
-As a result, the conditional probability distribution of Alice can now be simply obtained by realising that it must, hence, correspond to ``mixing'' the two rows of Tab.~\eqref{eq:simplified_lossy_det_cond} with weights $\pp$ and $1-\pp$, i.e.:
+which consistently reproduces the one of deterministic binning in \eqnref{eq:det_bin_appendix} (and \eqnref{eq:det_bin}) when letting $\pp\to0$.
+On the other hand, it follows that the conditional distribution of Alice can thus be obtained by ``mixing'' the two rows of Tab.~\eqref{eq:simplified_lossy_det_cond} with weights $1-\pp$ and $\pp$, respectively, accounting for the bit-flip errors, i.e.:

 Evaluating now the conditional entropy based on the above conditional distribution, we obtain the EC-term as

 which, as expected, reproduces $H(A'|B)_\text{det}$ in Eq.~\eqref{eq:ec_det} after letting $\pp\to0$.